RobotWebTools/rclnodejs/README.md

 ### Prebuilt Binaries

 rclnodejs ships with prebuilt native binaries for common Linux configurations since `v1.5.2`, eliminating the need for compilation during installation.
-This significantly speeds up installation and reduces dependencies.
+This applies to supported Linux environments when installing from npm or GitHub.

 **Supported Platforms:**